SusannaDiV/gnusocial-pleroma-fe/README.md

-Pleroma FE-like forntend in React
+Pleroma FE-like frontend in React for GNU social.

+GSoC 2020 Susanna Di Vita's second evaluation project.

 ## Current placeholder API

 https://europe-west1-socialape-d081e.cloudfunctions.net/api

+(At the moment, the follower and followers counter, as well as the daily average of posts one, had to be hardcoded due to complete lack of upport in the placeholder's API)

 ## 2: Install packages